ropensci/iheatmapr/cran-comments.md

 ## Release Overview

 Minor update to fix issues with package on R-devel.
-Issues were related to updates to S4Vectors Bioconductor package.
-Tests now pass on R-devel (checked on rhub and rocker).
+Issues were related to the change in the RNG algorithm.
+Tests now pass on R-devel (checked on rhub).
+Also incoporates a few minor bug fixes that address issues brought up by users of the package.

 ## R CMD check results